Heatblur-Simulations/f-4e-manual/src/systems/radar/general_operation.md

 The klystron is protected by two temperature switches, a pressure switch and a surge current switch.
-If any of these interlocks (with the exception of the surge current switch) are open, the [Radar Power Knob](interface.md#power) can be moved into EMER to return operation, however damage to the klystron and feedhorn may result.
+If any of these interlocks (with the exception of the surge current switch) are open, the [Radar Power Knob](interface.md#power) can be moved into EMER to return operation; however, damage to the klystron and feedhorn may result.

 The klystron is not powered until 100 seconds after the radar is turned on.
-This can be overridden by moving the [Radar Power Knob](interface.md#power) into EMER, however operating the klystron without sufficient warm up may result in degraded power.
+This can be overridden by moving the [Radar Power Knob](interface.md#power) into EMER; however, operating the klystron without sufficient warm up may result in degraded power.

 ## Feedhorn Nutation